HPCBio/EBP/scripts/FreeBayes_polishing/README.md

 Long-read, single-molecule technologies, such as those produced by Pacific Biosciences8 (PacBio) and Oxford Nanopore9 (ONT), have the potential to sequence DNA molecules with lengths in the tens of thousands or hundreds of thousands of bases, enabling researchers to assemble large and complex repeats.
-However, both of these technologies have high per-read error rates (on the order of 5–15%), which has resulted in the development of ‘correction’ algorithms.
+However, both of these technologies have high per-read error rates (on the order of 5â€“15%), which has resulted in the development of â€˜correctionâ€™ algorithms.
 These algorithms attempt to use consensus base-calls, raw signal data and/or shorter, more accurate reads to correct long-read assemblies.
 Examples include Quiver and Arrow for PacBio, Nanopolish for ONT, and Pilon.